 Also, the frequency and amount of water for your plants depend on the size and age of the plants.
 It also depends on marijuana’s stage of growth and the medium used.
 That is, for soil, which retains less water, you should water more frequently.

 However, if you use a medium that retains water, make a point to change the water after some time.
-This is because harmful bacteria could accumulate and start adversely impacting on the plant’s roots and nutrients.
+This is because harmful bacteria could accumulate and start adversely impacting the plant’s roots and nutrients.

 vi.
-Importance of Humidity for growth
+Importance of Humidity for Growth

 While water helps plants absorb nutrients, humidity supports the plant during photosynthesis.
 Below the recommended 40% to 60% relative humidity, the plants make less food, and in effect, they experience stunted growth.